IDIA04 Iditarod Race & Alaska Winter Adventure

 Fairbanks (Chena Aurora Viewing Tour) ( Overnight: Fairbanks )

 Sleep in late this morning.
 During the day you have time to join a sled dog tour, go ice fishing or explore the Alaska University Museum.
 At 5 PM you'll be picked up from your hotel for your visit to Chena Hot Springs Resort, 60 miles northeast of Fairbanks.
-The large heated mineral indoor pool, the outdoor rock lake and numerous hot tubs are providing a great opportunity to soak, swim or rejuvenate until the Northern Lights appear in the evening.
+The large heated mineral indoor pool, the outdoor rock lake (adults only) and numerous hot tubs are providing a great opportunity to soak, swim or rejuvenate until the Northern Lights appear in the evening.
 Included is the visit to the famous Aurora Ice Museum and Stoli Ice Bar.
 Dine at the restaurant serving everything from hamburgers to Alaskan King crab, or choose to join the free geothermal tour.
 Enjoy Northern Lights viewing opportunities after darkness at Chena Hot Springs Resort.
 Return to Fairbanks between 3 and 4 AM.

 Fairbanks